Government Information Access & Public Service Policy

 The Colgate University Libraries are a congressional designated depository for U.S. Government documents.
 Public access to the government documents collections is guaranteed by public law.
 (Title 44 United States Code).

 Members of the public have access to all federal depository collections in Case and Cooley Libraries, regardless of format or location, including LASR and Special Collections.
 This also includes use of the public access computers near the reference desk on level 3.
 Usernames and passwords are posted on the public access computers.
-Visitors may request a guest wireless account for use with their laptop computer, but they will not be able to print from the laptop.
+Visitors may use the guest wireless account for use with their laptop computer, but they will not be able to print from the laptop.
 Colgate University's Information Technology Policy and the Libraries' Computer Use Policy are available online, and visitors should read and must abide by those policies.
 The policies do not interfere with access to online government information.

 Materials that are rare, valuable, and/or fragile are shelved in Special Collections or in the restricted bins of LASR.
-These items may be requested by any librarian (please ask at the Reference Desk on level 3 of Case-Geyer or contact the Government Documents Librarian, see under Service, below), but must be used in the Special Collections reading room on the level 2 of Case-Geyer.
+These items may be requested by any librarian (please ask at the Research Desk on level 3 of Case-Geyer or contact the Government Documents Librarian, see under Service, below), but must be used in the Special Collections reading room on the level 2 of Case-Geyer.
 The Head of Special Collections will make any decisions about photocopying government documents in Special Collections or restricted bins in LASR.
 The Special Collections reading room is open fewer hours than Case Library.
 Please view their hours on our website.

 All members of the public have access to all federal depository materials and may use them in the libraries.
 Some visitors may qualify for Visiting Borrower privileges, which permits them to check material out of the libraries.